Kyrgyzstan

 New Documents

-The Eurasian Group on Money Laundering issued a fourth follow-up report on the Kyrgyz Republic’s efforts to strengthen anti-money laundering and counterterrorist financing measures, noting that the jurisdiction’s compliance was re-rated in two areas.
+The Eurasian Group on Money Laundering published a follow-up report on the Kyrgyz Republic’s efforts to strengthen its anti-money laundering and counterterrorist financing measures, highlighting that progress resulted in two technical compliance re-ratings.

 Enforcement Actions